 The Arlington Partnership for Children, Youth, and Families (APCYF) was formed in 1999 as a joint venture between the Arlington County Board and the Arlington County School Board to improve the health, well-being and safety of children, youth and families in Arlington through researching young people’s needs, advocating for improved collaboration, policies and programs to meet those needs, and engaging all members of the community as part of the solution.
-In meeting this mission, APCYF began to conduct the Youth Risk Behavior Survey (YRBS) in 2001 to monitor and track the risk behaviors of Arlington youth.
+To meet this mission, APCYF conducted the Youth Risk Behavior Survey (YRBS) in 2001 to monitor and track risk behaviors of Arlington youth.
 This work has continued by administering the YRBS approximately every three years.

 Data Comparison Challenges:

 The survey administered in 2017 had many differences from the survey administered in past years.
 This survey was administered online and included branching.
 While results will be compared over the years for some questions, caution should be taken in using this as true trend data.
 It is yet to be determined how much of an impact these updates have made to the survey results.
 Arlington anticipates having survey results from the Virginia Youth Survey to be administered in the fall of 2017, which should allow us to further confirm whether trends we have identified are continuing.